-From COVID to Malaria: The potential of mRNA vaccines | DW | 29.07.2021
+From COVID to malaria: The potential of mRNA vaccines | DW | 29.07.2021

 Cancer is one of the most widely studied areas in mRNA vaccine research.

-In June, BioNTech started a Phase 2 trial with a mRNA vaccine against a type of skin cancer.
+In June, BioNTech started a Phase 2 trial with an mRNA vaccine against a type of skin cancer.

 Scientists think a key to success with cancers and malaria will be to identify proteins that are central to the functioning of those pathogens, and which will produce the strongest immune response.